 Replenish and repair after birth

 The type of birth you have can indeed determine how ‘nutrient expensive’ your recovery is, however you still need to replenish your energy and take on plenty of additional nutrients to account for healing and any blood loss regardless of what happened during labour.
+When looking to increase your nutritional intake, make sure you choose the best supplements to support you.

 Even the most ‘straight-forward’ of births still have a significant amount of healing to do.
 Your body changes and adapts as your uterus shrinks back down, you have an internal wound to repair where your placenta once lived, your breasts adapt to your baby’s demands, your hormones re-adjust, your skin and connective tissues regain elasticity and that’s just the tip of the iceberg.